 Defects in Communication between Brain Cells that Cause Dementia in Sanfilippo Disease

 Primary Investigator: Alexey Pshezhetsky, University of Montreal

 To achieve this goal we will first analyze brain structure by a special type of microscopy.
-Second, we will generate Sanfilippo mouse strain that have green fluorescent protein produced by the brain cells, which will allow us to study the shape of these cells and see if they are able to communicate with each other.
+Second, we will generate Sanfilippo mouse strain that has green fluorescent protein produced by the brain cells, which will allow us to study the shape of these cells and see if they are able to communicate with each other.
 We recently obtained results that strongly support our hypothesis that Sanfilippo diseased brain cells cannot produce small vesicles that communicate the signal from one cell to another.
-We therefore hope that drugs normalizing production of such vesicles could be a suitable approach to treat Sanfilippo patients.
+We, therefore, hope that drugs normalizing production of such vesicles could be a suitable approach to treating Sanfilippo patients.

 Assessment of the Efficacy of Long-Term Intracerebral AAV-hHGSNAT Delivery in MPSIIIC Mice

 Primary Investigator: Brian Bigger, Manchester University